Local Food Feasibility Study & Strategic Plan

 USDA Local Food Promotion Program

 In September 2017, Sustainable Solano was awarded a 15-month Local Food Promotion Program planning grant by the U.S. Department of Agriculture, which supported projects that increase access to and consumption of local food.
 Sustainable Solano’s project was to assess the feasibility of “Community Food Centers” in each of Solano’s seven major cities.
 These centers would serve as hubs for local food activities: CSA deliveries, cooking classes, community education and large kitchens where chefs and community members could prepare wholesome, nutritious meals.
 We envisioned these food centers as places that brought communities together, increased access to seasonal, locally produced foods and ultimately provided better health and well-being for residents across Solano County.
+(Read the executive summary for the program here.)

 To accomplish this, Sustainable Solano formed a Local Food Advisory Board, composed of a wide range of stakeholders from across the county, including local farmers and representatives from UC Davis, Solano County Department of Agriculture and Solano Public Health.
 While the USDA grant period is over, the Local Food Advisory Board is enthusiastic about continuing this work and has agreed to become the foundation of a Solano Local Food System Alliance to build a food system that is environmentally sustainable, economically viable and socially just.
 We held four meetings with this group over the course of the project.